plungepool/wiki-dot-plungepool-dot-dev/src/bonsai.md

 #### watering guide for bonsai-sitters:

 - The bonsai in winter dormancy will most likely each need watering every 2-3 days if it hasn't rained.
 If the soil still seems damp on the second day wait till the 3rd.
 If it gets hot out (80+ degrees) check to see every day if the soil has dried out faster and water more if needed.
 - In the summer, expect to water every day.
-If the soil is still damp about an inch deep, consider delaying watering for another day or half day.
-In especially hot weather, multiple waterings in a single day may be required.
+In especially hot weather, multiple waterings in a single day may be advisable.
 The exception to this are pre-bonsai in oversized grow boxes, which generally retain enough water for 1.5 to 2 days at minimum.
+However, during harsh weather, it is better to err on the side of over-watering than to under-water.
 - Soak the soil until it's completely wet and water is running out the bottom of the pot.
 Standard training mix as outlined above is difficult to over-water because of its excellent drainage.